You’ve seen them in the store, on TV and in the hands of men and women of all types: electronic cigarettes, or e-cigarettes.

 Health hazards of e-cigarettes

 E-cigarettes were introduced into the U.S. market as a less toxic form of tobacco use, which may help users quit smoking tobacco, a known health hazard.
 Since then, studies have been published revealing the toxic effects of e-cigarette usage.
 States and the federal government are recognizing the health dangers of e-cigarettes and are beginning to regulate them like other tobacco products.
-The U.S. Food and Drug Administration regulates e-cigarettes as tobacco products, and bans sales to minors.
+The U.S. Food and Drug Administration (FDA), which regulates e-cigarettes and tobacco products, announced plans in November 2018 to restrict access to flavored e-cigarette products and further limit marketing to teens by manufacturers.
 New York recently joined a growing list of states, including California, that banned vaping in indoor public spaces.

 Glycol, a component used in e-cigarettes, is a known upper airway irritant used in the theater industry and emergency training exercises.
 Reports of eye dryness, throat irritation and dry cough have been noted with e-cigarette use.